WRITER, DRAMATURG, THEATRE AND TRANSMEDIA RESEARCHER

 MAGDA ROMANSKA

-Professor of Theatre, EMERSON COLLEGE
+Professor of Performing Arts, EMERSON COLLEGE

 Faculty Associate, BERKMAN KLEIN CENTER FOR INTERNET AND SOCIETY AT HARVARD